 Chad is in charge of the herd’s nutrition and cropping programs and is the general manager of the entire operation.
 Kindra handles the finances, payroll and bookkeeping.
 Curtney is very active with calf-raising and overall maintenance.
 Louise enjoys helping out with the grandkids and anywhere else she’s needed.

-This team ranges from the dairy business consultant we’ve utilized for the past 10 years, to the nutritionists who not only guide our nutrition program but who are committed to our overall operational improvement, to university experts who’ve provided us with assistance in improving milk quality and studying the economic benefits of cross-breeding.
+This team ranges from a dairy business consultant we’ve utilized for the past 10 years to nutritionists to university experts who’ve provided us with assistance in improving milk quality and studying the economic benefits of cross-breeding.

 These people, along with many others, have introduced us to new ideas and the “best practices” of others and allowed us to hand-pick those ideas we believe will work best on our farm.

 We believe in the importance of promoting agriculture and the dairy industry in our local community and beyond.
-Some of our favorite local promotional activities have included teaching local elementary students about dairy products through “The Farm to You” lunch program, working with our school’s food service director to implement a “Refuel with Chocolate Milk” program for varsity athletes, and hosting farm tours for several hundred students each year.
+Some of our favorite local promotional activities have included teaching local elementary students about dairy products through the lunch program “The Farm to You,” working with our school’s food service director to implement a “Refuel with Chocolate Milk” program for varsity athletes, and hosting farm tours for several hundred students each year.

-“That which does not kill us, will make us stronger.”
+Our philosophy: “That which does not kill us will make us stronger.”
 This phrase certainly applies to the last several years in the dairy industry.
 With fortitude and resilience, we look to a brighter 2011.